amckenna41/iso3166-updates-api/README.md

 > https://www.iso3166-updates.com/api

-Three query string parameters/paths are available in the API - `alpha2`, `year` and `months`.
+Three query string parameters are available in the API - `alpha2`, `year` and `months`.
 The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter - "?alpha2=JP".
 A single alpha-2 or list of them can be passed to the API (e.g "FR", "DE", "HU, ID, MA").
 The year parameter can be a specific year, year range, or a cut-off year to get updates less than/more than a year (e.g "?year=2017", "2010-2015", "<2009", ">2002").
-Finally, the months parameter will gather all updates for 1 or more alpha-2 codes from a number of months from the present day (e.g "?month=6", "?month=48").
+Finally, the months parameter will gather all updates for 1 or more alpha-2 codes from a number of months from the present day (e.g "?months=6", "?months=48").

 The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an api gateway and load balancer.
 The function calls a GCP Storage bucket to access the back-end JSON with all ISO 3166 updates.
 A complete diagram of the architecture is shown below.
 Although, due to the cost of infrastructure the hosting was switched to Vercel (https://vercel.com/).

-The API documentation and usage with all useful commands and examples to the API is available on the [README](https://github.com/amckenna41/iso3166-updates/blob/main/iso3166-updates-api/README.md) of the iso3166-updates-api folder.
+The API documentation and usage with all useful commands and examples to the API is available on the [API.md](https://github.com/amckenna41/iso3166-updates/blob/main/iso3166-updates-api/README.md) file.

 Staying up to date
 ------------------
 The list of ISO 3166-2 updates was last updated on <strong>Nov 2022</strong>.
-The object storing all updates, both locally (iso3166-updates.json) and on the API, are consistenly checked for the latest updates using a Google Cloud Function ([iso3166-check-for-updates](https://github.com/amckenna41/iso3166-updates/tree/main/iso3166-check-for-updates)).
+The object storing all updates, both locally and on the API, are consistenly checked for the latest updates using a Google Cloud Function ([iso3166-check-for-updates](https://github.com/amckenna41/iso3166-updates/tree/main/iso3166-check-for-updates)).
 The function uses the `iso3166-updates` Python software to pull all the latest updates/changes from all ISO 3166-2 wiki's to check for the latest updates within a certain period e.g the past 3-6 months.
 The function compares the generated output with that of the updates json currently in the Google Cloud Storage bucket and will replace this json to integrate the latest updates found such that the API will have the most up-to-date data.

 Additionally, a GitHub Issue in the `iso3166-2` and `iso3166-flag-icons` repositories will be automatically created that outlines all updates/changes that need to be implemented into the `iso3166-2` and `iso3166-flag-icons` JSONs and repos.